-- 21.-(1) This regulation applies in relation to Treasury licences. - (2) A licence must specify the acts authorised by it. - (3) A licence may be general or may authorise acts by a particular person or persons of a particular description. - (4) A licence may- - (a) contain conditions; - (b) be of indefinite duration or a defined duration. - (5) A person who issues a licence may vary, revoke or suspend it at any time. - (6) A person who issues, varies, revokes or suspends a licence which authorises acts by a particular person must give written notice to that person of the issue, variation, revocation or suspension of the licence. - (7) A person who issues, varies, revokes or suspends a general licence or a licence which authorises acts by persons of a particular description must take such steps as that person considers appropriate to publicise the issue, variation, revocation or suspension of the licence.
+- (5) Where the Treasury issue, vary, revoke or suspend a licence under paragraph (1) which authorises acts by a particular person, the Treasury must give written notice to that person of the issue, variation, revocation or suspension of the licence. - (6) Where the Treasury issue, vary, revoke or suspend a general licence or a licence which authorises acts by persons of a particular description under paragraph (1), the Treasury must take such steps as are considered appropriate to publicise the issue, variation, revocation or suspension of the licence.